 Before making a purchase, clearly define your fitness goals.
 Do you want to lose weight, gain muscle mass, improve your cardiovascular endurance, or all of the above?
 Choose equipment that aligns with your goals and not the other way around.

-3. Neglecting Quality and Durability
+3. Neglect Quality and Durability

 Ensure that the equipment has adequate safety features, especially for weight machines and cardio devices.
 Locking systems, stability mechanisms, and shock absorption systems are aspects not to be overlooked.